ale4710/vndspcpl/README.txt

 1 = bottom
 2 = top

+	--text-box-minimum-lines [lines]
+it will set the minimum number of lines to show in the textbox. essentially, empty space. the textbox will expand to how many lines are required. lines must be an integer >= 1.

 	--text-progression-speed [seconds]
 it will set how fast text will be displayed. the number will be like "1 character every n seconds"